kr1ptonec/gitlab_perfomance/docs/environment_prep.md

 1. List all [repository storages](https://docs.gitlab.com/ee/administration/repository_storage_paths.html) on the target GitLab environment under the `storage_nodes` setting in the [Environment Config file](#preparing-the-environment-file) following the documentation.
 Repository storages settings can be found under **Admin Area > Settings > Repository > Repository storage** on the GitLab environment.
 As an example, suppose we have 2 storage nodes `"storage_nodes": ["default", "storage2"]`.
 1. Set the target storage path as detailed in the [`Repository storage paths` documentation](https://docs.gitlab.com/ee/administration/repository_storage_paths.html#choose-where-new-repositories-will-be-stored) so the specific Gitaly node itself is targeted.
 In our example it would require setting `default` to 100 and `storage2` to 0 for the first import and `default` to 0 and `storage2` to 100 for the second.
-1. [Import](https://docs.gitlab.com/ee/user/project/settings/import_export.html#importing-the-project) the [GitLab FOSS Project Tarball](https://gitlab.com/gitlab-org/quality/performance-data/raw/master/projects_export/gitlabhq_export.tar.gz) specifying these options:
+1. [Import](https://docs.gitlab.com/ee/user/project/settings/import_export.html#importing-the-project) the correct GitLab FOSS Project Tarball specifying these options:
+    * Download the correct GitLab FOSS Project Tarball file.
+For GitLab environments running on `13.0.0` or higher [`gitlabhq_export_13.0.0.tar.gz`](https://gitlab.com/gitlab-org/quality/performance-data/-/raw/master/projects_export/gitlabhq_export_13.0.0.tar.gz) should be used and for all other environments [`gitlabhq_export.tar.gz`](https://gitlab.com/gitlab-org/quality/performance-data/-/raw/master/projects_export/gitlabhq_export.tar.gz)
     * Select the `gpt/large_projects` group for "Project URL"
     * Enter project name in "Project slug" following this structure `<PROJECT NAME><STORAGE NODE SEQUENCE NUMBER>`.
 In our example it would be `gitlabhq1` for the `default` node and `gitlabhq2` for `storage2` node.
 1. After this has been completed for every Gitaly node listed in `storage_nodes` as required, change the [`Repository storage paths`](https://docs.gitlab.com/ee/administration/repository_storage_paths.html#choose-where-new-repositories-will-be-stored) settings back to all storage paths.